Skip to main content

 • Preflight checks — verifying the provider binary exists on PATH

-Genie owns everything else: worker registry, messaging, team state, task dispatch, worktree management, and lifecycle commands.
+Genie owns everything else: agent registry, messaging, team state, task dispatch, worktree management, and lifecycle commands.
 The provider is just the process that runs inside the tmux pane.

 Adding a New Provider